antonlogvinenko/sherlock/README.md

 - extract commits from repository
 - [DONE] list of chunks
 - list of typed chunks with significant lines
-- set of significant words by language
+- set of insignificant words (keywords)
 - [DONE] enriched vocabulary - enriched and joined set for commit
 - get map <author, set<word>>